whitehatboy005/Virtual-Assistant-Jarvis/README.md

 # Virtual Assistant (Jarvis)

-Jarvis is a Python-based virtual assistant capable of performing various tasks using voice commands.
+It's Python-based virtual assistant capable of performing various tasks using voice commands.
 It utilizes speech recognition, web scraping, automation, and external APIs to provide a wide range of functionalities.

 ## Features